How to get your best refinance rate

-So, to find the best refinance rates, you should get quotes from several lenders for the same type of loan (supply each lender with the same information).
+So, to find your best refinance rates, you should get quotes from several lenders for the same type of loan (supply each mortgage lender with the same information).

 What to look for in a good refinance lender

-A good lender offers more than a low interest rate.
+A good lender offers more than a competitive interest rate.
+Look for:

 - Low refinance rates and closing costs

 - The right refinance product for you (cash-out refinance, conventional refinance, Streamline Refinance, etc. Let your goals guide your search)

 Good customer service, a strong track record, and delivering on any promises are all factors you should consider.

 Also, make sure the lender offers the most beneficial refinance for your situation.
 If you have an FHA loan currently, don’t work with a lender that doesn’t offer the FHA Streamline Refinance, which requires no appraisal, no pay stubs, and no W2s.